ShihanRishad/wordle-game/README.md

 - Looks for the user to press a letter on the keyboard.
 - Writes that letter to the focused box/tile.
 - Switches focus to the next box
-- If ```backspace``` is pressed, switch the focus to the privous box, and remove the letter in it.
+- If `backspace` is pressed, switch the focus to the privous box, and remove the letter in it.
-- If the key is enter, it checks and gives feedback, and goes to the next row.
+- If the key is `enter`, it checks and gives feedback, and goes to the next row.

 ### Color feadback
 - For giving feedback (Green, Yellow, and Grey), first it checks for exact matches, the correct letter in the correct place, and makes the box green.